jupyter-server/jupyter_server/docs/source/index.rst

 * `Jupyter Server Github Repo <https://github.com/jupyter/jupyter_server>`_, the source code we describe in this code.
 * `Jupyter Notebook Github Repo <https://github.com/jupyter/notebook>`_ , the source code for the classic Notebook.
-* `JupyterLab Github Repo <https://github.com/jupyterlab/jupyterlab>`_, the JupyterLab server wich runs on the Jupyter Server.
+* `JupyterLab Github Repo <https://github.com/jupyterlab/jupyterlab>`_, the JupyterLab server which runs on the Jupyter Server.

 Introduction